dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 The package currently has the option to save refresh tokens for a user.
 While it is possible to create multiple instances with a different user for each instance, it is not possible to use a single config file for multiple users.

 It is however possible to use one config file to host multiple configurations within itself by using the dictionary key described in the config file section.

+### Throttling limits

+TLDR; for file transfer methods keep max_connections ≤ 16

+Depending on your internet connection and the sizes of the files that you and transferring may see increased transfer speeds with more connections than the default.
+Graph-OneDrive currently will create a new connection for every 1MiB if not limited by the max_connections.
+If you have a really fast connection having many connections may slow the overall performance.

+A word of caution on too many connections - the Graph API may throttle requests.
+This can be a hard throttle where all existing connections are cut and a cool-down period is enforced.
+Throttling can be applied at the user level or the whole organization.
+[Details on throttling](https://docs.microsoft.com/en-us/graph/throttling) are available, however the [exact limits are not provided](https://docs.microsoft.com/en-us/graph/throttling).

+We recommended to not exceed 16 connections for performance and to avoid throttling.

 ## Package use